re1n/LogiQ/README.md

 ## Usage

-Provided the most recent version of [Python3](https://www.python.org/downloads/) is installed, launch the interface from the command line in the source directory with
+Provided the most recent version of [Python3](https://www.python.org/downloads/) and its interpreter are installed, launch the interface from the command line in the source directory with

 ```
 python3 interface.py